kithsr/CSA_CW/README.md

 ## Question 10

-tilizing JAX-RS filters provides three major architectural advantages rooted in the principles of Aspect-Oriented Programming (AOP):
+utilizing JAX-RS filters provides three major architectural advantages rooted in the principles of Aspect-Oriented Programming (AOP):

  1. `Separation of Concerns`: A resource method (like getRoom) should have one single responsibility: executing the business logic of retrieving a room.
 By pulling the logging logic out and placing it into a filter, our controller classes remain incredibly clean and highly readable.